gbeltrao/squidex-docs/02-architecture/02-extensions.md

         }
     }

 They accept two parameters.
 The first is the command context, that also includes a reference to the command.
 The next is a function to call the next command handler.
+Typical use cases are changes to one domain object, for example default fields for new schemas.

 ### Example 1: Handle command